-Abdul Ahad | Senior Full-Stack Engineer | Last Updated: March 2026
+Abdul Ahad | Senior Full-Stack Engineer | Last Updated: May 2026

 TL;DR: React 19 Server Actions represent a paradigm shift in how we handle data mutations.
 By moving asynchronous logic directly into our component tree, we've effectively eliminated 70-80% of the Redux/API boilerplate that plagued the previous decade of web development.